Top 10 Plants That Thrive in Sandy Soil

 Not only is blanket flower bright and cheery, it’s one tough plant.
 Tolerant of drought and a variety of soil conditions, including those on the sandier side, this is a standout in any sunny summer garden.

 Plant penstemon, and you’ll be singing the praises of this sturdy beauty in no time.
 Its tall, arching stems are laden with small, trumpet-shaped blossoms in purple, white, yellow, orange, red and pink.
-The plants do well in full sun to light shade.
+The plants for sandy soil do well in full sun to light shade.